mit-crpg/OpenMOC/_sources/devguide/style_guide.txt

      }

-* **C/C++ class** definitions in a header file should be preceded by doxygen-style comments as illustrated in the following code snippet:
+* **C/C++ class** definitions in a header file should be preceded by Doxygen-style comments as illustrated in the following code snippet:

 .. code-block:: c